Paint EPR Enforcement

 Architectural Paint Stewardship Assessment

-The Architectural Paint Stewardship Assessment may be shown as a separate line item on invoices, receipts, or equivalent billing documents for Architectural Paint that is sold in California.
+The Stewardship Assessment may be shown as a separate line item on invoices, receipts, or equivalent billing documents for paint products, including architectural coatings, that are sold in California.

-• If a visible fee is used, it must be consistent with the stewardship organization’s Architectural Paint Stewardship Plan’s developed assessments for the specific product and size sold.
+• If a visible fee is used, it must be consistent with the stewardship organization’s Stewardship Plan’s developed assessments for the specific product and size sold.

 • The assessment must be included as a taxable item.